RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Re-increased max allowed FTP user limit to 10 (was reverted to 5 in the GPL merge when the setting was moved to the FTP page)
+   - FIXED: PPTPD was getting enabled every time you clicked Apply while on the PPTPD VPN Server page

 376.46 (26-Aug-2014)